PS-dhruvi-bhimani/Weekend-Wizard/README.md

 ## 🏗 Architecture Overview

 - **Agent Layer**
-  Decides *what to do* using Mistral AI (call tools or provide final answer)
+  Decides *what to do* using Cerebras AI (call tools or provide final answer)

 - **Tool Layer (MCP Servers)**
   Provides real-world capabilities: